 We and our lenders generally are named as additional insureds on liability insurance policies carried by our lessees and are usually the loss payees for damage to our engines and aircraft.
-We have not experienced any significant aviation-related claims or any product liability claims related to our engines, aircraft or spare parts that were not insured.
 However, an uninsured or partially insured claim, or a claim for which third-party indemnification is not available, could have a material adverse effect upon us.
-A loss of an aircraft where we lease the airframe, an engine or spare parts could result in significant monetary claims for which there may not be sufficient insurance coverage.
+A loss of an aircraft where we lease the airframe, an engine or other leased equipment could result in significant monetary claims for which there may not be sufficient insurance coverage.